Haika Grossman

 Grossman was born in Białystok, Poland.
-As a teenager she joined the HaShomer HaTzair Socialist-Zionist youth movement.
+As a teenager, she joined HaShomer HaTzair.
 As a leader of the movement in Poland, she was sent to the town of Brześć Litewski to organize the movement's activities there and in the surrounding region.

 When World War II erupted, she moved to Wilno (now Vilnius, Lithuania), where she was active in the emergency underground leadership of HaShomer HaTzair.
 Upon the Nazi invasion of the Soviet Union in 1941, she returned to Białystok, where she helped organize the underground movement in the Białystok Ghetto.
 She served as a courier between that ghetto and those of Wilno, Lublin, Warsaw and others.
 Using forged papers, she managed to pass as a Polish woman named Halina Woranowicz.
 Her Polish identity enabled her to assist the underground movements in numerous towns and ghettoes, as well as the emerging partisan units being formed in the nearby forests of Poland and Lithuania.
 Aided by Otto Busse she also purchased arms and helped smuggle them into the ghettoes.
 In 1943, she took part in the Białystok Ghetto Uprising, and helped to establish an underground unit.

 After the war, Grossman served on the Central Committee of the Jews of Poland, and was awarded medal for outstanding heroism.
 She emigrated to Mandatory Palestine in 1948 and joined Kibbutz Evron in the Western Galilee.
 She also served in various capacities in the Mapam Party.
 From 1950 to 1951 she was the head of Ga'aton Regional Council.

 From 1969 to 1988 (aside from a break between 1981 and 1984), Grossman was a member of Knesset for Mapam and the Alignment (an alliance which Mapam was part of).
 As a parliamentarian, she focused on social issues and the status of women.
 Among the laws she helped pass were the right to abortions, laws relating to at-risk youth, and the law against beating children.

 In 1993, Grossman was invited to light one of twelve torches traditionally kindled in the national ceremony marking Yom Ha'atzma'ut (Israel's Independence Day).
 Later, at a party for the torch lighters, she slipped down a flight of stairs and fell into a coma, which lasted three years, until her death in 1996.

+Commemoration

+In 2001, the educational center "Beit Haika" was inaugurated in Kibbutz Evron.
+The center includes a library, a reception hall, an auditorium and a study room that also serves as a memorial room for Grossman and contains much of her estate.
+On the entrance wall are engraved her words: "Do not weep at the graves of heroes and do not be ashamed of your mercy.
+We are not asking you to show mercy to the world, but deeds.
+Deeds that will free humanity from the nightmares of oppression and slavery".

+Streets in Jaffa, Petah Tikva, Kfar Saba, Rishon Lezion and Ra'anana are named after her.
+In 2024 the Białystok city hall named after her a square located in the former ghetto's territory.